 Zone: Zone has one or more pods & secondary storage, which is shared by all pods in the zone.
-Zone is equivalent to a single data center.
-One or more zones represent cloud.
-Zone can be public or private.
+The zone is equivalent to a single data center.
+One or more zones represent clouds.
+A zone can be public or private.

 Secondary Storage: It stores all templates ISOs & snapshots.
 It associated with a zone.

 Management server manages cloud resources such as storage devices, IP addresses & hosts.
-It manages physical or virtual resources through management network.
-It runs on dedicated server or virtual machine.
-Administrator can interact with management server by using user interface (UI) & API.
-By interacting with management server, you can manage & configure your cloud infrastructure.
+It manages physical or virtual resources through a management network.
+It runs on a dedicated server or virtual machine.
+Administrators can interact with the management server by using the user interface (UI) & API.
+By interacting with the management server, you can manage & configure your cloud infrastructure.

 If you are using more than one management server, you need to have a load balancing service above the management server.

-Basic: In basic zone, you have one guest network & no public network.
-In this set up, guest instances use the same IP range.
+Basic: In the basic zone, you have one guest network & no public network.
+In this setup, guest instances use the same IP range.